geo-mak/omni_map/README.md

 assert_eq!(map.len(), 3);

-// Pop the last item
-let removed_item = map.pop();
+// Both, the key and value of the last item are returned. let removed_item = map.pop();

+// Removed item is (3, "c").
 assert_eq!(removed_item, Some((3, "c")));

-// length is now 2
+// length is now 2.
 assert_eq!(map.len(), 2);

-// Last key is removed
-assert_eq!(map.get(&3), None);
+// Key is no longer in the map. assert_eq!(map.get(&3), None);

-// Last key now must be the second key assert_eq!(map.last(), Some((&2, &"b")));
+// Last key now is the second key. assert_eq!(map.last(), Some((&2, &"b")));
 ```